 The SR welcomes additional participation of market-based buyers of octopus, especially those sourcing from Vietnamese and Chinese fisheries.

 - Octopuses can be a difficult resource to manage, due to their biological characteristics (e.g., high natural mortality, sensitivity to environmental conditions).
-Typical management measures such as seasonal closures and minimum size limit may not be adequate for sustainable use of some species of this group.
+Typical management measures used for species with longer life cycles may not be adequate for sustainable use of some species of this group.

 - Establishing management for octopus fisheries will be difficult in some regions.
 The artisanal and geographically distributed nature of the fisheries requires a co-management approach, which in many countries will require investments in basic fisheries management, such as initiation of data gathering, capacity building, monitoring, assessments, formal identification, and licensing of fishers, etc.